shnCanos/scroll/README.md

 layout will create rows of windows.
 You can still add any number of columns or rows, and any number of windows to each row/column.

+The command `layout_transpose` allows you to change from one type of layout to the other at runtime.
+For example, you want to move your current workspace from a landscape monitor to one in portrait mode: `move` the workspace and then call `layout_transpose`; it will change your existing layout from a row of columns to a column of rows, keeping all your windows in the same relative positions.
+You can undo it by calling `layout_transpose` again.

 ### Modes

 You can set the mode with the `set_mode <h|v>` command. *scroll* works in any